 The train ride through the town covered the major landmarks like the old town, the castle, the casino, the Aare river, the Japanese garden of friendship, the two railway stations and so on.
-The Mostosi brothers who run this train are very popular and well known in this town, which was evident as several passersby waved and greeted our train driver as we took the train ride.
+The Mostosi brothers who run this train are very popular and well known in this town.
+It was evident as several passersby waved and greeted our train driver on the train ride.

-The story of the construction of Jungfraujoch Railway is about one person Adolf Guyer-Zeller, who had a bold idea of blasting a tunnel through the rocks of the Eiger and Monch mountains and constructing a railway to the summit of Jungfrau.
+The story of the construction of Jungfraujoch Railway is about one person Adolf Guyer-Zeller.
+He had a bold idea of blasting a tunnel through the rocks of the Eiger and Monch mountains and constructing a railway to the summit of Jungfrau.
 When he sounded off this idea to the local people, they were impressed and thought it had tremendous tourism potential.
-The Jungfraujoch railway, which is a technical marvel, took 16 years to construct and required the grit and determination of hundreds of workers.
-This railway, since its opening in 1912, has been frequented by visitors from all over the world.
+The Jungfraujoch railway, which is a technical marvel, took 16 years to construct.
+It required the grit and determination of hundreds of workers.
+This railway, since its opening in 1912, is frequented by visitors from all over the world.

 The Alpine Sensation is a light and music journey through the Alpine world.
 We were on a moving walkway through a gallery that exhibited pictures and paintings chronicling the exciting journey of the making of the Jungfraujoch Railway.
 We then entered the Ice Palace, which was created in 1934 and had several pathways and niches.
 It is a cavern in ice that has sculptures of eagles, penguins, polar bears and numerous other creatures of snow.
-The ice palace is cooled to minus three degrees to offset the heat created by hundreds of visitors that visit it every day.
+The ice palace is cooled to minus three degrees to offset the heat created by hundreds of visitors.

 The Glacier ice plateau was the next attraction on tour.
 It is at this vantage point that one meets the snow and gusty winds.
-Our first attempt at accessing this plateau was unsuccessful, as we kept skidding and falling, partly because the snow had turned slippery due to the number of visitors walking over it.
+Our first attempt at accessing this plateau was unsuccessful, as we kept skidding and falling.
+Partly because the snow had turned slippery due to the number of visitors walking over it.
 We gave up, thinking it would be foolish to slip and get hurt and spoil our holiday.
-However, my husband did manage to reach the plateau, and when he returned, it compelled our colleagues and me to muster the courage to try a second time.
+However, my husband did manage to reach the plateau.
+When he returned, he compelled our colleagues and me to muster the courage to try a second time.
 Armed with his tips and suggestions, we then decided to reach the plateau.

-After the exciting tour, we were famished and what could have been better than savouring an Indian meal, at the Bollywood Restaurant.
+After the exciting tour, we were famished.
+What could have been better than savouring an Indian meal, at the Bollywood Restaurant?
 It is unimaginable but true that one can relish dal makhani and parathas while enjoying a majestic view of the Swiss Alps!

 We carried happy memories with us as we undertook the return journey.
 We passed another tourist spot Grindelwald, which is popular amongst skiing and hiking enthusiasts.
-From the wide windows of the train, we witnessed the scenic views of green meadows interspersed, with wooden chalets having sloping roofs and overhanging eaves, that make for a dramatic alpine storybook setting.
+From the wide windows of the train, we witnessed the scenic views of green meadows.
+They were interspersed, with wooden chalets having sloping roofs and overhanging eaves.
+It made for a dramatic alpine storybook setting.

-The half-day trip to Jungfraujoch -Top of Europe was worth it because it had a perfect balance of the elements of beauty, adventure and history.
+The half-day trip to Jungfraujoch -Top of Europe was worth it.
+It had a perfect balance of the elements of beauty, adventure and history.
 One thing is for sure the Swiss Alps are inviting you to ‘Come, Fall in Love’!